deesylove/Reproducing_accMRI/README.md

 # Reproducing_accMRI
 ### Reproducing accMRI's self-supervised k-space data corruption detector

 This code aims to reproduce the self-supervised k-space data corruption discriminator from Michael Yao and Michael Hansen's "A Path Towards Clinical Adaptation of Accelerated MRI".
+This is a graduate assignment for CS 598 "Deep Learning for Healthcare".

 # Using this Repository
 ## Data Download Instruction